scottyab/safetynethelper/readme.md

 * Verifies Safety Net API response with the Android Device Verification API (over SSL pinned connection)

-## Requires
+## Requires / Dependencies

 * Google Play services 7+ ( speficially the safetynet api 'com.google.android.gms:play-services-safetynet:7.+')
 * Requires Internet permission
 * Google API key for the [Android Device Verification API](https://developer.android.com/training/safetynet/index.html#verify-compat-check)

+##Server Validation
+This library is to get you going with SafetyNet attest API.
+For more secure and robust validation you _need_ to include a serverside component for the validation.

+* Server creates the initial nonce / request Token
+* Pass the response from SafeyNet API to your server for validation (the same validation check which this library completes)
+	* Check the nonce is the same
+	* verfiy the SafeyNet response is from Google using the Android Device Verification API
+	* verfiy app package, timestamp, apk and certificate digests

+With skill and time any device based checks can be bypassed.
+This is why the validation should be handled by the server.
+This way at least your server would know if the device (and app installation) was comprimised and take approaite action e.g revoking tokens.

 ## How to use

-You'll need to get a API key from the Google developer console to allow you to verify with the Android Device Verification API (in the sample project this is set via a BuildConfig field to keep my api key out of Github)
+You'll need to get a **API key** from the Google developer console to allow you to verify with the Android Device Verification API (in the sample project this is set via a BuildConfig field to keep my api key out of Github)

 ```java